Muja (alligator)

-Muja (Муја; pronounced MOO-ya) (Hatched 1937) is an American alligator living in the Belgrade Zoo and is the oldest known alligator in captivity.
+Muja (Муја; pronounced MOO-ya) (hatched c.
+1925–1935) is an American alligator living in the Belgrade Zoo and is the oldest known alligator in captivity.
 Having arrived at the zoo in 1937, Muja has lived through both the Axis and Allied bombings of Belgrade during World War II, as well as the NATO bombing of Yugoslavia in 1999.

 Following the death of Čabulītis at the Riga Zoo in Latvia in 2007, Muja was recognized as the oldest known alligator in captivity by Guinness World Records.
 In 2012, Muja's right foot had to be amputated after he was diagnosed with gangrene.
 Muja remains popular among visitors to the zoo and has gained a following on social media platforms such as TikTok.

 Life

 Muja is an American alligator (Alligator mississippiensis).
 According to the Belgrade Zoo's website, he arrived at the zoo on 9 August 1937.
 Guinness World Records reports the date of his arrival as 12 September 1937.
 Muja's age at the time of his arrival is unknown.
 Alligators typically grow between 3 in and 8 in per year after hatching, and are considered adults upon reaching a length of 1.8 m.
 It takes around 12 years on average for an alligator to become fully mature.
 As Muja was already fully grown in 1937, he may have been at least 10–12 years old when he arrived.
 Conversely, a contemporary newspaper clipping reported him as being two years old at the time of his arrival.
 All documentation pertaining to his acquisition was lost during World War II.
 Such paucity of records is not uncommon and many zoos around the world find it difficult to determine the exact age of their older alligators.

 Muja survived the German bombing of Belgrade in April 1941, during the Axis invasion of Yugoslavia, in which the Belgrade Zoo was damaged.
 He also survived the Allied bombing of Belgrade in 1944.
 During the war years, the zoo was barely able to function, and its animals faced grueling winters.
 This resulted in the deaths of many of the zoo's animals.
 In 1999, Muja lived through the NATO bombing of Yugoslavia, during which buildings located within several blocks of the Belgrade Zoo were destroyed.

 The average lifespan of an American alligator is between 35 and 50 years.
 By some accounts, Muja became the oldest known alligator in captivity in 2007, when Čabulītis died at the Riga Zoo in Latvia.
 Other sources suggest Muja became the world's oldest alligator in May 2020, following the death of Saturn in the Moscow Zoo.
 Muja is the Belgrade Zoo's last surviving animal from the 1930s and 1940s.
 He is widely regarded as the oldest living alligator in captivity and has been recognized as such by Guinness World Records.
 However, it is not uncommon for alligators in captivity to live more than 70 years.